Entity-Specific Cyber Risk Assessment using InsurTech Empowered Risk Factors: Methodologies

-Classifier Chains (CC) \citep{read2011classifier} extends BR by explicitly modeling label dependencies.
+Classifier chains (CCs) (see \citet{read2011classifier}) extend BR by explicitly modeling label dependencies.
 Let $\boldsymbol{\sigma} = (\sigma_1, \dots, \sigma_q)$ denote a permutation of $\{1, \dots, q\}$ that specifies a fixed label ordering, where $\sigma_j$ represents the index of the label at position $j$ in the sequence.
-Since each order defines a distinct sequence of classifiers in the chain, yielding a total of $q!$ permutations, collectively denoted by $\Sigma$.
+Since each order defines a distinct sequence of classifiers in the chain, this yields a total of $q!$ permutations, collectively denoted by $\Sigma$.

 For the first label to predict, $\sigma_1$, the classifier $f_{\sigma_1}$ takes the feature vector $\mathbf{x}_i$ as input.
 For each subsequent classifier $f_{\sigma_j}$, the input consists of the original feature vector $\mathbf{x}_i$ and the predictions for the labels $\sigma_1$ through $\sigma_{j-1}$.
-The prediction for the dimension $j$ in the chain is defined as:
+The prediction for the dimension $j$ in the chain is defined as

-Algorithm~\ref{alg:cc_joint_search} outlines our modified CC approach for multi-label classification.
+Algorithm~\ref{alg:cc_joint_search} outlines our modified CC approach for multilabel classification.
 In this framework, labels are predicted sequentially using a chain of classifiers, where each classifier incorporates previous labels' predictions as additional features, effectively modeling label dependencies.
 This chaining mechanism enables the model to capture label interdependence.
 However, its performance is often sensitive to the choice of the label order $\boldsymbol{\sigma}$.